Starting a Website: Creating Content

 Creating Posts in WordPress

-Posts in WordPress are created the same way pages are.
-However, since posts are typically going to be the meat of a blog’s content, there are a lot more options with posts.
+Creation of posts in WordPress is similar to page creation.
+However, since posts are typically the meat of a blog’s content, they present a lot more options.
 When you view the Posts menu item, you will see there are also Categories and Tags.
 These can help you organize your Posts.
 You can actually create all of your tags and categories within the Post editor.

 First, let’s wipe out that default post so that we have a clean slate.
 Like you did with pages, go to All Posts and delete any existing posts.
 Now click Add New.
 The post editor looks very much like the page editor.
 Go ahead and create a title and some content for your blog post.

 Now, in the right sidebar, there is a widget called Categories.
 Use the + Add New Category option to name a new category.
-Once you’ve created a category, be sure it is selected so that your post will be added to that category.
+Once you’ve created a category, be sure to select it so that your post gets added to that category.

 Below the Categories widget is the Tags widget.
 You can enter multiple words or phrases separated by commas to give the post multiple tags.
 After you do this, go ahead and click Publish.

 You should now have two live pages and one live post.
 Go ahead and check out your homepage.
-At this point, you should be looking at a view of the homepage that you created.
+At this point, you will see a view of the homepage that you created.
 If your menu options were already set to automatically add new pages to the site menu, then you should see a Home link and a Blog Posts link on the menu.

 Building Your Media Library